Dev-Sameer-Khan/Refokus/README.md

-# Recokus - Awwwards Clone
+# Refokus - Awwwards Clone

-Recokus is a high-performance, visually stunning Awwwards-inspired website clone built with **React** and **Framer Motion**.
+Refokus is a high-performance, visually stunning Awwwards-inspired website clone built with **React** and **Framer Motion**.
 It features smooth animations, elegant transitions, and an immersive user experience.

 ## 🚀 Features
 - **Framer Motion Animations** - Seamless UI interactions and fluid animations.